The Lenstra–Lenstra–Lovász (LLL) algorithm is an algorithm that efficiently

-Finally, we remark that there is a natural analogue of [Gaussian Reduction] for any dimension.
+Finally, we remark that there is a natural analogue of Gaussian Reduction for any dimension.
 Hence, it is natural to try to generalise the Lagrange-Gauss algorithm to higher dimensions.
-Generalisations to dimension three have been given by Vall´ee and Semaev.
-There are a number of problems when generalising to higher dimensions.
-For example, choosing the right linear combination to size reduce bn using b1,...,bn−1 is solving the CVP in a sublattice (which is a hard problem).
+Generalisations to dimension three have been given by Vall'ee and Semaev.
+Generalising to higher dimensions introduces problems.
+For example, choosing the right linear combination to size reduce bn using b1,…,bn−1 is solving the CVP in a sublattice (which is a hard problem).
 Furthermore, there is no guarantee that the resulting basis actually has good properties in high dimension.
-We refer to Nguyen and Stehl´e for a full discussion of these issues and an algorithm that works in dimensions 3 and 4
+We refer to Nguyen and Stehl'e for a full discussion of these issues and an algorithm that works in dimensions 3 and 4

 How does LLL overcome this?
 I like to think that LLL breaks an n-dimensional problem down into a bunch of 2-dimensional cases and works a little at a time.
 That technique, plus length-sorting approximations, seems to work well in practice.